ryanbieber/deploying-plumber-ibm-cloud/README.md

 Now, you should be able to make a plumber api, house it in docker, put it on the cloud, and connect to a db2 database all at the same time.

-I had alot of help from looking at mainly two "areas", https://code.markedmondson.me/r-on-kubernetes-serverless-shiny-r-apis-and-scheduled-scripts/ and https://github.com/holken1/deploying-r-on-cloud.
-With the latter being a HUGE help with the connecting the app to kubernetes.
+I had alot of help from looking at mainly two "areas", [Marc Mondson](https://code.markedmondson.me/r-on-kubernetes-serverless-shiny-r-apis-and-scheduled-scripts/) and [Most Useful](https://github.com/holken1/deploying-r-on-cloud).
+With the latter being a HUGE help in connecting the app to kubernetes.

 ### The end